OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/a9c991a5afaebd10b8812dfc1d67120ed4ebdfd2.md

 </tbody>
 </table>

-## What happens if a customer has a preferred language for which no translations are available?
+## <a name="what-happens-if-a-customer-has-a-preferred-language-for-which-no-translations-are-available"></a>What happens if a customer has a preferred language for which no translations are available?
 If translations are not available in the customer’s preferred language, the names and descriptions are displayed in the global language of your own company.

-## Can I manage translations for a series of dimension values at the same time?
+## <a name="can-i-manage-translations-for-a-series-of-dimension-values-at-the-same-time"></a>Can I manage translations for a series of dimension values at the same time?
 Dimension values are product specific and you can manage the translations for the dimension values for each product.
 However, if you create a dimension value group and create translations for the values in the value group, it is easier to manage the translations.

 **Example**